Terms of Reference of Nomination and Remuneration Committee

 - to ensure each of the Director, chief executive officer or key senior management has the character, experience, integrity, competence and time to effectively discharge his role as Director, chief executive officer or key senior management as required under Paragraph 2.20A of the MMLR before appointment and fulfils the requirements under Section 198 of Companies Act, 2016 and Paragraph 15.05 of the MMLR.

 - to establish clear and appropriate criteria on annual assessment of the Board;

 - to assess annually the effectiveness and competencies of the Board as a whole, the Board Committees and the contribution of each individual director; and

 - to assess annually the independence of the independent directors

 - to establish appropriate plans for succession at Board level and senior management level; and

 - to review the training needs of the Board.

-- to carry out such other responsibilities, functions or assignments as may be defined jointly by the ARC and the Board from time to time.
+- to carry out such other responsibilities, functions or assignments as may be defined jointly by the NRC and the Board from time to time; and

 11.Review of Committee

-11.2 The AGC shall review its terms of reference periodically and recommend any changes it considers necessary.
+The NRC shall review its terms of reference periodically and recommend any changes it considers necessary.